bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - `RELEASE.txt` keeps the full release history.
 - `README.md` should stay readable and lively, but should not become the full archive.
 - On major releases, trim older README release notes while keeping all notes from the current major line.
+- Major releases create the primary release-note story.
+Keep the README, `RELEASE.txt`, and GitHub release body in sync.
+- Minor releases normally create their own primary release-note story.
+If a minor release follows closely in the wake of a major release and is still part of that same release wave, absorb it into the current major-line notes instead.
-- Patch releases are absorbed into their parent minor release notes in the same primary note style; do not create a separate patch-release story unless the user asks.
+- Patch releases are absorbed into their parent minor release notes in the same primary note style.
+Do not create a separate patch-release story unless the user explicitly asks.
-- Minor releases that follow closely in the wake of a major release are absorbed into the current major-line notes the same way.
+- When a patch is absorbed, place each change in the section where it belongs: bug fixes under fixes, dependency bumps under dependencies, packaging fixes under build/release maintenance, and API/docs additions under the relevant feature or enhancement section.
 - The active release-note header may be a version range, for example `v9.0.0 - v9.0.2`, while the body remains organized by feature/fix/dependency sections.
+- A standalone patch GitHub release may still exist for the tag and artifacts.
+Keep its body short and point to the ranged primary release notes; do not duplicate the patch narrative there.
-- For older archived release groups, a compact secondary format with each bullet prefixed by the concrete release version is fine.
+- For older archived release groups only, a compact secondary format with each bullet prefixed by the concrete release version is fine.

 The website checkout is deploy-sensitive and separate from the root repo.
 Keep root and website status, staging, commit, and push flows separate.
 Use the root repo as source of truth for API/config names, and patch website docs only for proven mismatches.